Silmaen/DepManager/README.md

         * `srvs` a dedicated server with secure connexion see [gitHub](https://github.com/Silmaen/DepManagerServer)
     * Login can be defined with: `--login(-l) <login> --passwd(-p) <passwd>`.
 * `del <remote>` remove the designated remote if exists.
-* `sync <remote>` push to remote all local package that does not already exist on remote.
+* `sync <remote> [--push-only|--pull-only]` push to remote all local package that does not already exist on remote.
+Pull local package that have a newer version on the remote.
+If no remote given, it will use the default one.

 ### build